The Energy Powerhouse

 "The spirit of research here at the University of Newcastle is that we have a strong solutions-focused approach and want to see this research applied to the real world – we aim to be pragmatic and practical," said Professor Moghtaderi.

-"With the Centre for Energy and NIER, a world-class interdisciplinary research facility both here on campus, Newcastle truly is Australia's hub in energy research."
+"With NIER, a world-class interdisciplinary research facility both here on campus, Newcastle truly is Australia's hub in energy research."